-This method will obviously only generate a "one" for the time bits.
-Some simple method must be devised to generate "zeros" for the time bits and for all other index counts except the reference marks as well as to generate the reference marks.
-Figure 10 also shows the method used to generate a "zero" unless a "one" or a "mark" is to be generated.
-The rate, in this case 100 pps, is used to set a bistable multivibrator whose output feeds a 3-input and gate.
-This bistable multivibrator is reset after two milliseconds.
-The other two gate inputs are inhibited by other bistable multivibrators, one for the "one" code and one for the "mark".
-If neither bistable multivibrator is set by a "one" or a "mark" pulse, then the output of the "zero" bistable multivibrator appears at the code output.
-If either the "one" or "mark" bistable multivibrator is set, the "zero" output is inhibited.
-The "one" and "mark" are mutually exclusive as is seen from the code format.
+This method will obviously only generate a ONE for the time bits.
+Some simple method must be devised to generate ZEROS for the time bits and for all other index counts except the reference marks as well as to generate the reference marks.
+Fig. 10 also shows the method used to generate a ZERO unless a ONE or a MARK is to be generated.
+The rate, in this case 100 pps, is used to set a bistable multivibrator whose output feeds a 3-input AND gate.
+This bistable multivibrator is reset after 2 msec.
+The other two inputs to the gate are inhibited by other bistable multivibrators, one for the ONE code and one for the MARK.
+If neither bistable multivibrator is set by a ONE or a MARK pulse, then the output of the ZERO bistable multivibrator appears at the code output.
+If either the ONE or MARK bistable multivibrator is set, the ZERO output is inhibited.
+The ONE and MARK are mutually exclusive, as is seen from the code format.

 The reset pulses for the bistable multivibrators are derived from the clock divider.
-The "mark" set pulses are derived in the same manner as the "one" pulses, except a 3-input and gate is used.
+The "mark" set pulses are derived in the same manner as the "one" pulses, except a 3-input AND gate is used.11

-Code Multiplexer.
-The code multiplexer takes the information from the nine code generators (four IRIG, five AMR) and multiplexes it onto a single channel for broadcast over the UHF link.
-Figure 12 shows a portion of the multiplexer which demonstrates how this is accomplished.
+Code multiplexer: The code multiplexer takes the information from the nine code generators (four IRIG, five AMR) and multiplexes it onto a single channel for broadcast over the UHF link.
+Fig. 12 shows a portion of the multiplexer which demonstrates how this is accomplished.

-The 1000 pps rate, which synchronizes the receiver, is fed directly to the code multiplexer output.
+The 1000-pps rate, which synchronizes the receiver, is fed directly to the code multiplexer output.
 The inputs from the code generators must each be delayed to its unique position in the sync interval.
 The information which is actually broadcast consists of set and reset pulses.
 This information is derived from the rate and length of the code generator output pulse.
 Since all codes of the same rate, regardless of format, turn on at the same time, each rate is delayed to its correct position in the sync interval and transmitted.
-The 20 kpps rate is used as a reference to correctly position the pulse exactly on a 50 microsecond mark in the interval.
-This is demonstrated for the 100 pps rate in Figure 12.
+The 20-K pps rate is used as a reference to correctly position the pulse exactly on a 50- μ sec mark in the interval.
+This is demonstrated for the 100-pps rate in Fig. 12.
 In order to generate the reset pulse for the code, the output of the code generator is differentiated to initiate its delay.
-Again, the 20 kpps rate is used to re-establish the system accuracy.
+Again, the 20-K pps rate is used to re-establish the system accuracy.
 This procedure is repeated for each rate and code.